iheartswift/Rainbow/README.md

 ### Progress Bars and ScrollView

-You can also attach the progress bar to the RainbowProgressScrollView
+You can also attach the progress bar to the RainbowProgressScrollView and it will automatically adjust to reach max progress scrolled to the bottom of your content.

 ```swift
 @State var progress: CGFloat = 0.0